Countryside Healthcare and Rehabilitation Abuse and Neglect Attorneys

-Are you responsible for protecting your loved one from neglect or abuse while they are residing in a nursing facility or have serious concerns that they may have been mistreated?
+Are you responsible for protecting your loved one from neglect or abuse while they are residing in a Tennessee nursing facility or have serious concerns that they may have been mistreated?
 If so, the Tennessee Nursing Home Law Center Attorneys can intervene on your behalf immediately.
 Our team of dedicated attorneys has helped many families in Lawrence County who had a loved one victimized by caregivers, visitors, employees and other residents at the nursing home and suffered severe injury or died unexpectedly.

 Let us begin working on your case today to ensure your loved one can live a better life that is rich with dignity and respect.
 We can take immediate legal action to hold those responsible for causing the harm accountable.
 It is imperative to begin your compensation case before the Tennessee statute of limitations expires.Countryside Healthcare and Rehabilitation Center

 This Medicare/Medicaid-participating nursing facility is a "for profit" home providing services to residents of Lawrenceburg and Lawrence County, Tennessee.
 The 162-certified bed long-term care center is located at: